 The purpose of this short commentary is not to suggest that Christians protest outside of theaters showing this film.
 Instead, Christians need to be in prayer for the filmmakers, agents, and actors who determined to make such a movie.
 The Apostle Paul tried to explain to people that the patience of God in deferring punishment for sin was to provide more time for people to repent.
 God does not delight in the destruction of the wicked, but wants all people to turn from sin and place their trust in Christ.
 My prayer would be that more people in Hollywood would actually get to know more true, committed Christians, be drawn to God’s Word, and that they would come to know Jesus as He truly is.

 If you are moved to pray, consider joining with Hollywood Prayer Network: http://www.hollywoodprayernetwork.org/

 It is easy to become angry when you see the God you worship, who has done so much to save us, have His Word become the target of blasphemous comedy.
 But God does not need our protection.
 He has been blasphemed before.
 He has been stripped naked, beaten by jeering soldiers, and held up to public ridicule – crucified between two thieves as a spectacle.
 He died for those who were His enemies.
 That includes every single person who today identifies as a believer.
 If God can change our darkened hearts, who are we to think that he cannot do the same in Hollywood?

-Marc T. Newman, Ph.D., is the president of MovieMinistry.com, an organization that provides sermon and teaching illustrations, Bible studies and discussion cards, drawn from popular film, and helps the Church use movies to reach out to others and connect with people.
+Marc T. Newman, Ph.D., is the president of MovieBiblesStudy.com and MovieMinistry.com, organizations that provides sermon illustrations and Bible studies drawn from popular film to help the Church use movies to reach out to others and connect with people.
 Dr. Newman also teaches in the graduate program of School of Communication and the Arts at Regent University.
 Requests for media interviews, or reprints of this article, can be made to email@example.com.